Critical Issues Project Award 2021-22

 Preference will be given to outstanding project plans to apply the research methodologies and creative potentialities of humanities and fine arts disciplines to produce demonstrable public impact by contributing to public knowledge, strengthening community bonds, contributing to institutional self-understanding of cultural meaning-making organizations beyond the academy, or producing ethical relationships between students, texts and artifacts, and the material world and peoples to which the texts and artifacts connect–with the understanding that this list of outcomes is suggestive rather than comprehensive.

-This year’s projects are expected to share a focus on “Belonging,” engaging with the ways people, ideas, and/or spaces welcome or exclude.
+This year’s projects will again be expected to share a focus on “Belonging,” engaging with the ways people, ideas, and/or spaces welcome or exclude.
 Communities, and topics of associated interest relevant to this theme, include: racial justice and cultural identity; immigrants, migrants, and peoples in diaspora; resource gaps, access to public and private services; incarceration, policing and governance; social mobility and social bridging; and technology and the circulation of ideas and resources in digital forms.
 This list represents some possible approaches to the theme, but we encourage applicants to consider “Belonging” broadly and to engage the theme across disciplines and methodologies.
 Please direct any questions about this year’s theme or applicable projects to Director, Ashley Melzer at firstname.lastname@example.org.

 Eligibility & Collaboration